Home » Recipe Index » Appetizer Recipes

 • 1/3 cup tahini

-• 2-3 TBSP lemon juice, you'll measure this to taste
+• 2-3 TBSP lemon juice you’ll measure this to taste

 • 1 teaspoon mince garlic